Flint1025/EE273/README.md

 # EE273 Class project -- Band Family Tree program

-//win32 console application
+This is a win32 console application project from EE273:Design of Software Development at University of Strathlyde.

+# What it dose

 This program allows the user to store information about different bands and related artists whether from extracting a pre-saved database file or from console input.
-It supports information mofidication and search based on band, artist or instrument and is able to save the modified data into new database files.
+It supports information mofidication&searching based on band, artist or instrument and is able to output new modified database files

-A dialog box for reading and saving files is implemented using Windows API.
+# How to run program

 Visual studio 2017 is recommended.
-Before running the program, one change of setting needs to be done:
+After building up the project, one change of setting needs to be done before running the program:

 project properties -> General -> Character Set -> Use multi-byte character set

+Then just follow the instructions of the user-menu

+#Do not input character while integer input is required

-#use bandDatabase.txt as the band database iput file#
+#use bandDatabase.txt as the band database iput file

-#use artistDatabase.txt as the artists database input file#
+#use artistDatabase.txt as the artists database input file